Ircama/ELM327-emulator/README.md

 __A Python emulator of the ELM327 OBD-II adapter connected to a vehicle.__

-*ELM327-emulator* provides a virtual serial communication port to client applications (via [pseudo-terminal](https://en.wikipedia.org/wiki/Pseudoterminal) function on UNIX/Linux, or via [pyserial](https://pypi.org/project/pyserial/) library on Windows) and simulates an [ELM327](https://en.wikipedia.org/wiki/ELM327) adapter connected to a vehicle through the [OBD-II](https://en.wikipedia.org/wiki/On-board_diagnostics) protocol.
+*ELM327-emulator* provides a virtual serial communication port to client applications via TCP/IP networking, or serial communication (using the [pseudo-terminal](https://en.wikipedia.org/wiki/Pseudoterminal) function on UNIX/Linux, or the [pyserial](https://pypi.org/project/pyserial/) library on Windows) and simulates an [ELM327](https://en.wikipedia.org/wiki/ELM327) adapter connected to a vehicle through the [OBD-II](https://en.wikipedia.org/wiki/On-board_diagnostics) protocol.
 It includes a command-line interface for extensive monitoring and controlling.

 *ELM327-emulator* is agnostic of the client application accessing the serial port and has been tested with [python-OBD](https://github.com/brendan-w/python-OBD).